+The use of list attribute is OPTIONAL.

 Response Messages

 In a four-corner network Participants use one or more Access Points to implement the information exchange with their trading partners.
 It’s the Access Points’ responsibility that the document exchange conforms to the network policies.
 Therefore, it is sometimes necessary for a receiving Access Point (Corner 3) to send a Response Message to the sending Access Point (Corner 2).
 For example, when a business document received from Corner 2 does not conform to agreed technical and/or business validation rules, the network or community MAY define the use of an application response that Corner 3 can automatically generate and send back to Corner 2 to signal nonconformance and that the business document will not be delivered to its final recipient.
 Like other business message, such Response messages are sent asynchronously after the original business document has been sent to Corner 3 since they typically entail processing and validation of the business document that can only happen after it has been received.